fcambus/spleen/README.md

 As of Spleen 1.8.0, there is now a 6x12 version containing the same Unicode blocks as the 5x8 version and the Latin-1 Supplement Unicode block.

+As of Spleen 2.0.0, the 8x16, 16x32 and 32x64 versions have full support for Code page 437 (IBM PC).

 Spleen also has support for Powerline symbols out of the box.

 The font name is a reference to Baudelaire.